Budgeting & Cash Flow

 A simplified example of first budgeting for essentials as fixed expenses, then saving, investing, and spending as a percentage of the remaining funds.

 Keeping track of your income and expenses is vital for effective budgeting.
-Use a financial app or spreadsheet to record your earnings and spending.
+Again, I highly recommend using a financial app or spreadsheet to record your earnings and spending.
 This will give you a clear picture of your financial situation and help you make informed decisions.
 Regularly reviewing your financial records can also help identify patterns in your income, so you can better anticipate and plan for fluctuations.
-Our favorite budgeting apps are Monarch Money and Copilot.
+Favorite budgeting apps are Monarch Money and Copilot.

 When you receive a larger-than-expected payment or a project wraps up, consider how to allocate these funds wisely.
 Instead of immediately spending the extra income, think about putting it into your emergency fund or investing it in your future projects.
 You can also use it to cover lower-earning months or to pay down debt.
 Planning for these irregular income spikes ensures you’re prepared for periods when work may slow down.